 By begging—if not bagging—questions of enduring merit, the show gets off the hook in another way, too.
 Why fight over who is included and who is left out?
 When I see Mike Kelley and his high-school class, I no longer object.
 America loves shallow celebrities, the show seems to say, so why balk at one more?

 Other artists acquire a bite they lacked in their own time.
 Was David Salle perhaps out for fame, fortune, and shock?
 Now he seems darkly emblematic of his time, like the shock one feels thinking back.
-Really good stuff, like Jenny Holzer in digital media or Cindy Sherman with her Untitled Film Stills, fit right in.
+Really good stuff, like Jenny Holzer in digital media and crawl screens or Cindy Sherman with her Untitled Film Stills, fit right in.
 It is about time I heard their cryptic warnings.

 Art as documentation comes into its own in another way, too, that it could not in Part I. So much recent art, after all, has lived for the moment.
 Robert Smithson dancing on Spiral Jetty or Chris Burden rolling on broken glass end up as more than documentary footage.
 They leave the intentional video art, like Bill Viola's, in the dust.
 Gary Hill's video dismembers a body in miniature (a theme he still pursues), as if to echo the show's love of body parts and shock.
 And Yoko Ono with her screams sounds more and more like the cries of an artist, a major artist, not the no-talent spoiler everyone hated in mourning the Beatles.